Building Post Heresy Deathshroud Terminator hasn’t been impossible so far.

 You can see here, that the haft is wa-a-a-a-a-a-a-y too long compared to the miniature.
 The hand holding the scythe is modelled towards the top of the weapon and not easy to cut out.
 However, the solution is pretty simple and only involves cutting down the haft to a more suitable length.
 Then, once the length of the power scythe is correct, glue it to the power scythe’s head.

-Now we have a suitable Deathshroud Terminator power scythe and also solved the head conundrum, the only thing left is an appropriate firearm and sticking it all together to produce a Post Heresy version of this:
+Now you have a suitable Deathshroud Terminator power scythe and also solved the head conundrum, the only thing left is an appropriate firearm and sticking it all together to produce a Post Heresy version of this: